Wachirabenchathat Park

+History

 Formerly being the State Railway of Thailand (SRT)'s golf course, the 375 rai plot of land was converted into a public park for recreational activities and doing exercises of the people living in the vicinity.
 Its name means "Vajira's 50", since it was made on the occasion of His Majesty King Vajiralongkorn (Rama X)'s 50th birthday in 2002 (while he was still the Crown Prince of Thailand).